-If you see a plane that’s leaving no contrail–or a very short one–this means the upper atmosphere is relatively dry.
+When a plane leaves no contrail or a very thin one, this means the upper atmosphere is relatively dry.
 Dry air reabsorbs the water as invisible vapor almost as soon as it condenses.